swsnr/gnome-search-providers-jetbrains/README.md

 Add recent projects of various Jetbrains IDEs to Gnome search.

-**Note:** This extension is not affiliated with or endorsed by JetBrains.
+**Note:** This project is not affiliated with or endorsed by JetBrains.

 ![Screenshot](./screenshot.png)